remotion-dev/github-unwrapped-2023/README.md

 **Try it out live:** [GitHubUnwrapped.com](https://www.githubunwrapped.com)

 A platform that generates a year-in-review video for each GitHub user.
-Built with Next.JS, Remotion and AWS Lambda.
+Built with Vite, Remotion and AWS Lambda.

 ## Make your own